Where can I buy tickets?

 What is the food and beverage policy?

-Aquatica San Diego has clear limitations on what types of outside food/beverage are allowed to be brought in to the park.
+Aquatica San Diego has clear limitations on what types of outside food and beverages are allowed to be brought in to the park.
 Soft Coolers are permitted, but they must be no larger than a personal 6 can pack.
 Reusable bottles must be emptied before entering the park.
 Guests who wish to enjoy their own outside food and beverages are invited to dine in our picnic area, conveniently located in the main parking lot.
 Cooking food, either in the parking lot or in our picnic area, is not permitted.
 If leaving the park to enjoy your food, please have your entry ticket and hand stamped for re-admittance.
 Guests with specific dietary restrictions or baby formula should speak with an Ambassador at the Bag Check area for assistance.

 The following food and beverage items are NOT permitted:

-• Picnic lunches or other family portion servings (such as large bags of chips greater than 3.5 oz, sandwiches, hot dogs, slices of pizza, subs, fried chicken, etc.)
+• Picnic lunches or other family portion servings (such as large bags of chips greater than 3.5 oz., sandwiches, hot dogs, slices of pizza, subs, fried chicken, etc.)

 • Any outside beverages except bottled water (this includes teas, sodas, alcohol, etc. in any size containers)